The dynamical Schr\"odinger problem in abstract metric spaces: Abstract

 \section{Abstract}

-In this paper we introduce the dynamical Schr\"odinger problem on abstract metric spaces, defined for a wide class of entropy and Fisher information functionals.
-Under very mild assumptions we prove a generic Gamma-convergence result towards the geodesic problem as the noise parameter $\eps\downarrow 0$.
-We also investigate the connection with geodesic convexity of the driving entropy, and study the dependence of the entropic cost on the parameter $\eps$.
+In this paper we introduce the dynamical Schr\"odinger problem, defined for a wide class of entropy and Fisher information functionals, as a geometric problem on abstract metric spaces.
+Under very mild assumptions we prove a generic $\Gamma$-convergence result towards the geodesic problem as the noise parameter $\eps\downarrow 0$.
+We also study the dependence of the entropic cost on the parameter $\eps$.
 Some examples and applications are discussed.